Welcome to Ab Initio Materials Simulations (AIMS) at Duke!

 We push the boundaries of electronic structure theory for materials and molecules, in our developments and in production simulations of real, complex materials.

-Our group has recently led the largest-ever hybrid density functional theory calculations, for periodic systems, up to 30,000 atoms in size, with no tricks.
+Our group has recently helped enable the largest-ever hybrid density functional theory calculations, for periodic systems, up to 30,000 atoms in size, with no tricks.
 The value of this hybrid DFT approach was demonstrated in production simulations of dilute dopants in a complex semiconductor, employing supercells of up to 3,383 atoms in size.
 In support of such simulations, we have also demonstrated the first cross-node, multi-GPU dense eigenvalue solver using the largest supercomputer at the time, DoE's Summit, critical for large-scale density-functional theory without a priori assumptions.
 Volker is the founding developer and a coordinator of the FHI-aims code, an efficient yet high-precision electronic structure simulation tool for general purpose simulations, with a user and developer community around the globe.

 Our focus is to predict the properties of real materials - known ones and those that are not yet known - using computers and the basic mathematical "first principles" that govern the world around us: the laws of quantum mechanics and "multiscale models" based on it.
 We create the infrastructure to do so, and we work on specific high-value materials problems - either on our own, or with other groups (theory and experiment) around the world.